tohidnoori/Linear-and-logistic-regression-ml-python/README.md

 # Linear Regression Ml-Python

-**Linear regression** is a type of supervised machine learning algorithm that computes the linear relationship between the dependent variable and one or more independent features by fitting a
+**Linear regression** is a type of supervised machine learning algorithm that computes the linear relationship between the dependent variable and one or more independent features by fitting a linear equation to observed data.
 <br/>
 <br/>
 For this experiment, I used Jupyter Notebook, a web-based interactive computing platform, and the well-known Python module scikit-learn.